zengbing15/lumos_doc/docs/tutorials/querytransactions.md

 ---
 > Transactions are the most fundamental entities for a DApp to interact with Nervos CKB.
 For more information about CKB transactions, see [Transaction](https://docs.nervos.org/docs/reference/transaction#docsNav) and [CKB RFC](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0019-data-structures/0019-data-structures.md#transaction).

-Lumos provides the [TransactionCollector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/indexer/lib/index.js#L479) class to support querying on transactions according to specific query options.
+Lumos provides the [TransactionCollector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/indexer/lib/index.js#L479) class to support querying on transactions for specific query options.

+## Prerequisites

+The following prerequisites apply for querying on transactions by using Lumos:

+- The development environment is set up.
+For more information, see [Set Up the Development Environment](http://localhost:3000/lumos_doc/docs/preparation/setupsystem).
+- The CKB node is installed and started on DEV chain.
+For more information, see [Install a CKB Node](http://localhost:3000/lumos_doc/docs/preparation/installckb).
+- The Lumos packages (@ckb-lumos/base, @ckb-lumos/indexer, @ckb-lumos/helpers, @ckb-lumos/config-manager, @ckb-lumos/rpc) are installed.

 ## Environment